alejo-brand/Readme_Generator_App/Readme.md

 * [Developer Contact](#Developer-Contact)

 ## Motivation/Purpose
-fd
+My main motivation was to reduce the time spent creating the readme files and allowing more time to the development phase of the project

 ## Installation
-npm i
+type the following command to install the app npm i

 ## Usage
-wef
+the user needs to clone the repo in the folder they wish to use it

 ## License

-this project is covered under the Apache2.0 type license
+this project is covered under the GPL3.0 type license

 ## Testing
-wef
+testing

 ## Contributing
-wef
+by submitting issues on my gitHub profile or requesting new features also submitting any bugs the app could have

 ## Feedback
-your feedback is extremely important for improvements in future developments, in order to accomplish this, you can: fe
+your feedback is extremely important for improvements in future developments, in order to accomplish this, you can: the user can contact me via email or github

 ## Developer Contact
 * GitHub Username: https://github.com/alejo-brand